In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 1. Jump Squats

-A Jump Squat is similar to a regular Squat, the primary difference being that after each squat you will be jumping into the air as high as you can, lifting your knees up towards your chest.
+A Jump Squat is similar to a regular Squat.
+The primary difference being that after each Squat, you jump into the air as high as you can, lifting your knees towards your chest.

 1. Start from a standing position with your core engaged, your back straight, your head facing forward, and your hands by your sides.